-Cindy Royal is an associate professor in the School of Journalism and Mass Communication at Texas State University in San Marcos where she teaches online and social media topics.
-The SXTXState project began as part of her graduate Advanced Online Media course and has grown into a nontraditional course of its own.
-She hosts a music blog and Web talk show at onthatnote.com and a tech blog at tech.cindyroyal.net.
-She also writes for Texas Music Magazine.
-Prior to doctoral studies at The University of Texas, Cindy had a career in Marketing at Compaq Computer (now part of Hewlett Packard) in Houston, TX and NCR Corporation in Dayton, OH.
-Twitter – @CindyRoyal.
+Cindy Royal is a professor in the School of Journalism & Mass Communication at Texas State University where she teaches online and digital media topics.
+The SXTXState project began as part of her graduate Advanced Online Media course in 2008 and has grown into a course of its own.
+Students apply to attend and cover the event.
+Prior to her doctoral studies at the University of Texas, in Austin, Texas, Cindy had a career in marketing at Compaq Computer (now part of Hewlett-Packard) in Houston, Texas, and at NCR Corporation in Dayton, Ohio.

-Jon Zmikly graduated from Central Michigan University in 2006 with a bachelor’s degree in broadcast & cinematic arts and a minor in media design, production & technology.
-After working at two television stations and one radio station in his home state of Michigan, he earned his master’s degree in media studies at Texas State University-San Marcos with a concentration in new media.
+Jon Zmikly graduated from Central Michigan University in 2006 with a bachelor’s degree in broadcast and cinematic arts and a minor in media design, production, and technology.
+After working at two television stations and one radio station in his home state of Michigan, he earned his master’s degree in media studies at Texas State University with a concentration in new media.
 During that time, he worked as a graduate instructional assistant, teaching Writing for Mass Communication (MC1313) labs and assisting with Television News (MC3312) classes.
-He also created and produced a variety television show called Studio B, interned at SXSW Interactive, and became the webmaster at San Marcos Community Church.
-Jon currently works at his church part-time while teaching Web Design and Publishing at the university.
-He does freelance web work and is the webmaster of the School of Journalism and Mass Communication website.
-Twitter – @jonzmikly.
+He also produced a variety television show called Studio B, interned at SXSW Interactive, and became the webmaster at San Marcos Community Church.
+Jon currently teaches Web Design & Publishing and Fundamentals of Digital & Online Media at Texas State.
+He also co-founded a digital media agency in Austin called coiski and works as the social media manager for the School of Journalism & Mass Communication.